 I will have to say, it is much easier if you have a yo-yo maker.
 They are not too expensive, especially if you use a 40% coupon from the fabric stores.
 You could just use a piece of scrap wood and do the same thing.
 Using an old window just adds a bit of extra charm.
 Another suggestion, this would be unique done in the shape of a Christmas tree with green velveteen.

 By Elaine from Belle Plaine, IA

 These sweet yoyo chicks and bunnies are the perfect non sugary addition to your child's basket.
 They are also fun and easy to make.
-This guide contains instructions for making yo yo chicks and bunnies.
+This page contains instructions for making yo yo chicks and bunnies.

-This is a guide about making yo yo pillows.
+This is a page about making yo yo pillows.
 These fun to make gathered fabric circles are a favorite with quilters and other sewing artists.
 It is a great way to use up fabric scraps.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Does anyone have yo-yo patterns they would like to share?
 I have one for a Christmas Tree and a basket that can be put on towels.
 I am in the process of attaching yo-yo to form a Christmas tree to finger towels for Christmas presents.
 But I would be interested in other uses also.